tabixio/tabix/README.md

 ## License

-Copyright 2017 Igor Strykhar,Ivan Kudinov,SMI2 LLC and other contributors
+Copyright 2017 Tabix LLC,Igor Strykhar and other contributors

 Licensed under the Apache License, Version 2.0